fliurkin/account-service/README.md

 docker build -t accounts_service .
 ```
 other information about building, pushing and deploying docker images can be found here https://docs.docker.com/get-started/02_our_app/

+### Features
+- Users can create new accounts
+- Users can view account balance
+- Users can book money for a specific account and tenant
+- Users can view money transactions history by different filters
+Information endpoints can be found in open-api auto-generated documentation mentioned above.

+### Further improvements
+- The process of money transafer can eventually become more complicated and require more steps.
+Current implementation it's just a quick demo of the idea.
+Further development might require decoupling the process by using some kind of message broker.
+Decoupling this process into separate steps will require implementation of some kind of saga pattern to handle possible failures.
+MoneyBookingStatus enum will have to be extended with more statuses to handle all possible scenarios.
+- Booking, cancelling, and viewing account balance operation utilizing REPEATABLE_READ isolation level in order to avoid read skews, and lost updates, but it might not be enough for all write skews scenarios.
+If that's the case we might need to use some kind of explicit locking mechanism to prevent those anomalies.
+- ledger_entry_audit is supposed to be immutable, there are rules to ignore updates and deletes, but it might be a better idea to throw an error.
+- there is an audit mechanism to catch all updates to tables.
+Consider implementing allerting mechanism, those tables are not supposed to be updated manually.
+- It might be a good idea in function audit_tables() capture what exactly changed: which value was deleted, which one was updated to and from which values, and which one was inserted.
+- Auditing mechanism using triggers might be not reliable, it might be a good idea to implement event sourcing pattern to capture all events.